Sai oua: History

-Sai oua is an ancient Lao word for sausage, literally sai (intestine) oua (stuffed).
+Sai oua is an ancient Lao word for sausage.
+It is a compound term literally meaning "stuffed intestine": sai (ໄສ້), meaning "intestine", and oua (ອົວ/ອັ່ວ), meaning "stuffed".

-The spicy sausage originates from Luang Prabang, Laos.
+The sausage originates from Luang Prabang, Laos.
 Luang Prabang was once the royal capital and seat of power of the Kingdom of Lan Xang (1353–1707).
-The ancient city of Luang Prabang is considered to be the cradle of Lao culture and cuisine.
-At the height of its power, Luang Prabang's influence stretches from the borders of Sipsongpanna (China) to Steung Treng (Cambodia), from the eastern border along the Annamite Range with Vietnam to the western border Khorat Plateau (Northeastern Thailand) and its sister kingdom of Lan Na.
+The ancient city of Luang Prabang is considered the cradle of Lao culture and cuisine.
+At the height of its power, Luang Prabang's influence stretched from the borders of Sipsongpanna (China) to Steung Treng (Cambodia), and from the Annamite Range along the border with Vietnam to the Khorat Plateau in northeastern Thailand and its sister kingdom of Lan Na.

-Sai ua was listed in a collection of favorite dishes for the former Lao royal family written by Phia Sing (1898–1967), the king's personal chef and master of ceremonies and today is one of several popular traditional Lao dishes.
+Sai oua was listed in a collection of favorite dishes of the former Lao royal family written by Phia Sing (1898–1967), the king's personal chef and master of ceremonies, and today it is one of several popular traditional Lao dishes.